Today I am excited to share with you my easy DIY song lyrics sign! The best part is you don’t have to have any sign painting skills what-so-ever.

 Protect your work surface with paper or drop cloth and work in a well ventilated area!

 Position print on the board and have someone hold firmly to one end while keeping it aligned.
-Gently fold back the opposite end and spray the pine board evenly with adhesive spray, making sure you get it to all the way to the edges.
-Flip that side of the print back over the adhesive and smooth out.
-I simply used my hand to smooth it over the glued surface making sure their were no air bubbles or wrinkles.
+Gently fold back the opposite end and thoroughly spray the pine board evenly with adhesive spray, making sure you get it to all the way to the edges.
+Carefully position that side of the print back over the adhesive and smooth out.
+I first used my clean hand to smooth it over the glued surface making sure their were no air bubbles or wrinkles.

 Once firmly in place, repeat with the other side, and again using your hand press the print smoothly into place.
+I then used an old credit card with the edge covered in a clean tea towel to further press the image down.
 Pay special attention to the edges to make sure they are firmly adhered.
 Let it sit over night to completely bond.